Seen a rough sleeper?

 - Donate furniture and clothes to The Arches

-Giving people on the streets food, clothes and money directly isn’t the best way to help them.
+Giving food, clothes and money directly to rough sleepers isn’t the best way to help them.
 Giving gifts of money can sometimes do more harm than good, because it can help to sustain drug and alcohol addiction.

 Frequently Asked Questions